realmrhigh/HighPay/frontend/README.md

 # HighPay React Dashboard

-A modern, responsive React dashboard for the HighPay payroll management system.
+A modern, responsive React dashboard for the HighPay payroll management system with advanced location-based time tracking and offline capabilities.

 ## 🚀 Features